 After every trip I organise and host I ask myself the question what could have been done better.
-For our recent D-Day trip to Normandy I certainly have some small points for improvement for a next edition.
-But overall I can look back to a successful and deeply impressive trip.
-We got so much more than I had hoped for, despite that traffic on the small hedged-border Normandy coastal sometimes threw a spanner in the works.
+For our recent D-Day trip to Normandy I certainly have some (very) small points for improvement for a next edition (see 2020 trip).
+But overall I can look back to a successful and deeply impressive project.
+We got so much more than I had hoped for, despite that traffic on the small hedged-border Normandy coastal roads sometimes threw a spanner in the works.

 With a long Pentecostal weekend ahead, we departed on Friday evening towards our first destination in Upper Normandy, Le Havre with its harbour.
 The city was not part of the D-Day offence, but it was part of the larger Operation Overlord.
 Being at the end of the Seine river, it was an essential stronghold for the Germans and a key objective for the Allies.
 The primary reason for staying in this city was the impossibility to find accommodation in Caen of Bayeux in Lower Normandy right after D-Day (with big international delegations in the city), the main starting points for any D-Day Beaches tour.